Hamda Al Qubaisi: Karting

-Hamda started karting in 2015 and was the first Emirati to be invited to the FIA-sponsored CIK-FIA Karting Academy Trophy in 2016.
-She finished 3rd in the IAME X30 Championship in 2017.
+Al Qubaisi started karting in 2015 and was the first Emirati to be invited to the FIA-sponsored CIK-FIA Karting Academy Trophy in 2016.
+She finished third in the IAME X30 Championship in 2017.

 Lower formulae

 2019

-Hamda made her debut in Italian F4 in the middle of the 2019 season when she joined her older sister Amna Al Qubaisi at the Abu Dhabi Racing by Prema team, run in cooperation with the Iron Lynx structure.
+Al Qubaisi made her debut in Italian F4 in the middle of the 2019 season when she joined her older sister Amna at the Abu Dhabi Racing by Prema team, run in cooperation with the Iron Lynx structure.

 2020

-After winning three races on home soil in the United Arab Emirates' F4 series in 2020, she returned for a full campaign in Italy with Iron Lynx and claimed two points finishes.
+After winning three races on home soil in the United Arab Emirates' F4 series in 2020, Al Qubaisi returned for a full campaign in Italy with Iron Lynx and claimed two points finishes.

 2021

-In the 2021 Formula 4 UAE Championship, Hamda secured a further three wins, one pole position, and six podiums, to clinch fourth place in the standings once more.
+In the 2021 Formula 4 UAE Championship, Al Qubaisi secured a further three wins, one pole position, and six podiums, to clinch fourth place in the standings once more.
 In her main campaign, she took part in the Italian F4 Championship.
-During the round held at Misano in June 2021, Hamda became the first ever woman to step on the podium in the championship, taking third place behind Leonardo Fornaroli and Oliver Bearman.
+During the round held at Misano in June 2021, Al Qubaisi became the first ever woman to step on the podium in the championship, taking third place behind Leonardo Fornaroli and Oliver Bearman.
 In the process, she also managed to secure her first podium in Europe.
 She added three more points finishes and ended the championship in 17th place, with 24 points.

 Formula Regional

-During pre-season, Hamda took part in the 2022 Formula Regional Asian Championship with Evans GP.
+During pre-season, Al Qubaisi took part in the 2022 Formula Regional Asian Championship with Evans GP.
 Unfortunately, she was unable to take points and finished the championship 28th.

-For 2022, Hamda contested a full season of the Formula Regional European Championship with Prema Powerteam.
+For 2022, Al Qubaisi contested a full season of the Formula Regional European Championship with Prema Powerteam.

 FIA Formula 3 Championship

-Hamda was selected to take part in testing the FIA Formula 3 car on 16–17 September 2022, alongside three other women at Magny-Cours.
+Al Qubaisi was selected to take part in testing the FIA Formula 3 car on 16–17 September 2022, alongside three other women at Magny-Cours.

 F1 Academy

 Al Qubaisi competing in an F1 Academy race at Zandvoort in 2024.

-Hamda and her sister Amna signed with MP Motorsport for the 2023 F1 Academy season.
-She placed 3rd in the championship with four wins.
+Al Qubaisi and her sister Amna signed with MP Motorsport for the 2023 F1 Academy season.
+She placed third in the championship with four wins.
 She re-signed with the team for the 2024 season and joined the Red Bull Academy Programme to represent Red Bull Racing.
-She finished the season in 5th place.
+She finished the season in fifth place.

 Personal life

-Hamda is the younger sister of Amna Al Qubaisi and the daughter of Khaled Al Qubaisi, former CEO of Real Estate and Infrastructure Investment platform at Mubadala Investment Company, and who is also an accomplished figure in UAE motorsport.
+Al Qubaisi is the younger sister of Amna Al Qubaisi and the daughter of Khaled Al Qubaisi, former CEO of Real Estate and Infrastructure Investment platform at Mubadala Investment Company, and who is also an accomplished figure in UAE motorsport.
 She had been attending New York University Abu Dhabi, but continued with her schooling in Italy until October 2021.

 Al Qubaisi is engaged to Saudi racing driver Omar Al Dereyaane.